-As a limited partnership, CrossAmerica is not subject to federal and state income taxes other than certain corporate subsidiaries that engage in certain non-qualifying business activities.
-Income tax attributable to CrossAmerica's taxable income, which may differ significantly from income for financial statement purposes, is assessed at the individual limited partner unit holder levels.
+As a limited partnership, we are not subject to federal and state income taxes, however our corporate subsidiaries are subject to income taxes.
+Income tax attributable to CrossAmerica's taxable income, which may differ significantly from income for financial statement purposes, is assessed at the individual limited partner unit holder level.
 CrossAmerica is subject to a statutory requirement that non-qualifying income, as defined by the Internal Revenue Code, cannot exceed 10% of total gross income for the calendar year.
 If non-qualifying income exceeds this statutory limit, CrossAmerica would be taxed as a corporation.
-The non-qualifying income did not exceed the statutory limit in any period.
+The non-qualifying income did not exceed the statutory limit in any period presented.

 Certain activities that generate non-qualifying income are conducted through LGWS.
 LGWS is a tax paying corporate subsidiary of CrossAmerica that is subject to federal and state income taxes.
-Current and deferred income taxes are recognized on the earnings of those subsidiaries.
+Current and deferred income taxes are recognized on the earnings of LGWS.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and are measured using enacted tax rates.

-CrossAmerica had an income tax benefit for the three months ended March 31, 2016 of \$0.8 million and \$1.7 million for the three months ended March 31, 2015 as a result of losses incurred by its corporate subsidiaries in both periods.
-The effective tax rate differs from the combined federal and state statutory rate because LGWS is subject to income tax.
+CrossAmerica recorded income tax expense of \$0.3 million for the three months ended June 30, 2016 and income tax benefits of \$0.9 million for the three months ended June 30, 2015 and \$0.5 million and \$2.6 million for the six months ended June 30, 2016 and 2015, respectively, as a result of earnings generated and losses incurred by its corporate subsidiaries.
+The effective tax rate differs from the combined federal and state statutory rate because only LGWS is subject to income tax.